validmind/documentation/site/validmind/api.md

 #### params(_: dic_ _ = Non_ )

 #### test_results(_: TestResult_ _ = Non_ )

+#### description()
+Return the test description.
+Should be overridden by subclasses.
+Defaults to returning the class’ docstring

+#### summary(test_results: TestResults | None = None)
+Return the threshold test summary.
+Should be overridden by subclasses.
+Defaults to None.
+The test summary allows renderers (e.g. Word and ValidMind UI) to display a short summary of the test results.

+We return None here because the test summary is optional.

 #### run(\*args, \*\*kwargs)
 Run the test and cache its results